hwxi/CS520-2021-Spring/lectures/README.md

 ## Lecture-02-02(Tue)

 A brief introduction to polymorphic datatypes is given.
 With such datypes, template functions are introduced.
-Please see the some related code in the mylib directory.
+Please see some related code in the mylib directory.

 #### Recording: